WILDLIFE PARKS IN INDIA OPEN FROM OCTOBER TO MAY

 Upon arrival at International Airport you are met and transferred to your prebooked Hotel.
 Upon arrival at the hotel, you are received with a traditional.
 Overnight at hotel .

 DAY 02 : DELHI

-This morning travel to Agra, was the capital of India under the Moghuls in the 16th and 17th centuries.
-Upon arrival check in at Hotel.
-After a Short Rest we see the exquisite tomb of the emperor Jehangir's chief minister and father - in - law, often called the 'BABY TAJ' because its design foreshadows the Taj Mahal,.
-Then we tour Agra's Red Fort, built over three generations by the moghul emperors.
-Evening , we go at sunset to see the Taj Mahal, the mausoleum built by a sorrowing Shah Jehan in memory of his young wife, Mumtaz Mahal.
+This morning drive to Agra.
+It was once the capital of India under the Moghuls in the 16th and 17th centuries.
+Upon arrival check-in at Hotel.
+After a short rest, go to see the exquisite tomb of the emperor Jehangir's chief minister and father - in - law, often called the 'BABY TAJ' because its design foreshadows the Taj Mahal.
+Then we tour Agra's Red Fort, built over three generations by the Mughal emperors.
+The evening goes at sunset to see the Taj Mahal, the mausoleum built by a sorrowing Shah Jehan in memory of his young wife, Mumtaz Mahal.
 The Building's stupendous scale, flawless symmetry, translucent white marble and shimmering reflection in the water channel are truly breathtaking.
 Overnight at Hotel.

 DAY 04 : AGRA - BHARATPUR BY ROAD 80 KMS 1 HRS DRIVE)